Tranexamic Acid for Post-ACL Injury Arthritis

 The trial does not specify if you need to stop taking your current medications, but it excludes people with certain conditions or those using specific medications like chronic NSAIDs or combination hormonal contraception.

-Is Tranexamic Acid (TXA) safe for use in humans?
+Is there any evidence suggesting that Tranexamic Acid is likely to be safe for humans?

 Constance Chu, MD